alexbaban/Various-Programming-Languages/Python/README.md

 Flask is a micro web framework written in Python.
 - Open "Command Prompt" as administrator then run `pip install Flask`

-The following code shows a simple web application that prints "Hello World!":
+The following code shows a simple web application that prints "Hello World!"
+`hello.py`

 ```python
 from flask import Flask